timmcginley/41936/Subjects/Materials/index.md

 * An overview of LCA
 * An overview of DGNB (Lite)
 * Inspiration from some realworld examples
+* Workflows on LCA ( see Github folder on workflows)

 ## You will need to independently
 * Get the material requirements from the team
-* Prvide each consultant with the LCA impact they are responsible for
+* Provide each consultant with the LCA impact they are responsible for
 * Decide which elements of the design to focus
 * Review available materials
+* Decide how to measure sustainability, what assumptions to make, and how to benchmark among other groups

 ## Assignments

 ### Part A
 * Help set CO2 eq / m2 / person target
+* Analyse the existing materials in the building
 * Analyse the previous projects
-* Analyse the implications of the DGNBLite scehma for the team.
+*
+* Investigate what sustainability means in this case.
+There’s no concrete way to measure the sustainability in renovation/ transformation within Danish regulation, and so this is your opportunity to figure out the best way.

 ### Part B

 #### Drawings
 * Produce the different material options
+* Deteremine how to benchmark sustainability among comparable projects ( include assumptions needed)
+* How best to facilitate sustainability requirements among disciplines (DGNB)
+* Analyse the implications of the DGNBLite scehma for the team
+* Deliver two options on sustainable renovation and materials ( for example, new materials and why, or will you be parially reusing)

 ### Part C